Team-Fruition/Orbital/README.md

 	Possible Future Extensions (which are unlikely to get pursued)
 </h4>

-> Main: Redo this in Unity for increased extensibility.
+> Main: Redo this in Unreal for increased extensibility.
 >
 >  1. Making a standalone game that is playable on Mac and Ubuntu.
 >  2. A visible notification which indicates to the Player that a new Weapon has been unlocked.